 - When you back up and restore data in a JP1/AO system, some elements of the data do not survive the backup process.
-For example, some detailed task information (step lists and progress information) is lost, and some task statuses are changed. - Make sure that sufficient free space is available on the disk on which the folder for backup files is located.
-As a general rule, the amount of free space should exceed the size of the backup files by 20 MB.
+For example, some detailed task information (step lists and progress information) is lost, and some task statuses are changed. - Make sure that sufficient free space is available on the backup folder.
+For details about the required free space, see "backupsystem (backing up the JP1/AO system)" in the JP1/Automatic Operation Command and API Reference.